jasonto/my-env/README.md

 UPower is an abstraction for enumerating power devices, listening to device events and querying history and statistics.

+**mercurial**

+Mercurial is a cross-platform, distributed revision control tool

+**python**

+Python is a widely used high-level, general-purpose, interpreted, dynamic programming language.

+**cmake**

+CMake is cross-platform free and open-source software for managing the build process of software using a compiler-independent method.

+**python-setuptools**

+Setuptools is a fully-featured, actively-maintained, and stable library designed to facilitate packaging Python projects

+**libmxl2-dev**

+Libxml2 is the XML C parser and toolkit developed for the Gnome project

+**libxslt1-dev**

+Libxslt is the XSLT C library developed for the GNOME project.
+XSLT itself is a an XML language to define transformation for XML

+**python-dev**

+Header files and a static library for Python

 **vim**

 Vim is a highly configurable text editor built to enable efficient text editing.
 It is an improved version of the vi editor distributed with most UNIX system.